 Identify where the money is leaking that shouldn’t be – you need to know where the money is going so you can rectify it.

 Ensure you do not create a blame culture – no shame no blame.
 It is what it is and now you are going to do something about it.

 If you have a partner/spouse then this really needs to be a joint effort.
-If your budget is blown it is unlikely to be only one of you doing the excess spending.
+If your budget is blown it is unlikely to be only one of you who is living beyond your means.

 Where it is only one then you will need to look at how you can support that person to bring their spending back in line.